 Bonding Insurance for Cleaning Business

-It is also called Janitorial bonds.
-A bond is different from insurance—a bond is an investment you make to protect your customers who are, after all, trusting you with their property.
-This is important in case one of your employees steals something or has a brain lapse and loses the keys to a client’s house.
+It is also called janitorial bond or fidelity bond.
+A bond is different from insurance—a bond is an investment you make to protect your customers who are, after all, trusting you with their property in the case that one of your employees steals something or has a brain lapse and loses the keys to a client’s house.
+A janitorial bond, or also called business service bond, or employee dishonesty bond, will pay directly your clients in an event of theft or property loss, up to the the amount purchase.

 What Affects the Rates of Cleaning Business Insurance?